 Which definition is correct?

-Actually neither definition is right or wrong: both are equally relevant as they uphold each other.
+Actually, neither definition is right or wrong: both are equally relevant as they uphold, and relate to, each other.
 I’ll explain why next.

 The 3 Shamanic Realms of Self-Realization

-Self-Realization is not so much one big lights-and-glamor moment as it is a slow and steady process.
+Self-Realization is not so much of a flashy lights-and-glamor moment as it is a slow and steady process of spiritual unfoldment.
 This process occurs within the three realms of existence:

 - The Middle World